Optimal Stopping under Model Ambiguity: a Time-Consistent Equilibrium Approach: Introduction

 In summary, the main contributions of this paper are as follows: \begin{itemize}[leftmargin=*] \item[(i)] To the best of our knowledge, this is the first paper that resolves the time-inconsistent stopping problem under the $\alpha$-maxmin preference\footnote{There is a related stopping problem, with drift uncertainty only, introduced in \cite{Schroder} under the $\alpha$-maxmin preference.
 However, due to the time inconsistency involved, the stopping problem was not solved therein, except for the extreme cases $\alpha=1$ and $\alpha=0$ (i.e., the usual worst case and best case again).}.
 This allows us to go beyond the standard worst-case (or best-case) analysis under model ambiguity, and capture a more realistic spectrum of behavior.
-We stress that our collection of priors $\mathcal{P}$ is only assumed to be measurable; the ``stable under pasting'' condition, imposed widely in the literature, is not required.
+We stress that our collection of priors $\mathcal{P}$ is only assumed to be measurable; the ``rectangular'' condition, imposed widely in the literature, is not required; see Remark~\ref{rem:rectangular} for details.